SilkRose/Pony/stories/scrap-story/scrap-story.md

 The mare went back into her home and Oxide continued on her way.
 This row had nothing else for her, so she made her way to the last row of houses in this section.
 The fourth house had something by the cans, a cardboard box filled with pots and pans, all of them made from aluminum.
 She levitated this box and placed it in her good stuff wagon, right next to the coil of wire.

 She didn't find anything else on the row and continued on to the Golden Oaks Library.
 Normally a library doesn't have much scrap, but sometimes a book would get thrown out, and Oxide loved to read.
-She make it to the tree and found the trash cans out back.
+She made it to the tree and found the trash cans out back.
 She inspected inside the cans for books, but found no such thing.

 She continued around to the front where she ran into Twilight Sparkle, the host of the library.